 Of course, this data should have been collected during the environmental impact assessments needed for the permits and concession contracts.
 A 2017 position paper by World Wildlife Fund found that these assessments of the Valbona River contained “very poor information with major gaps or weaknesses,” including missing information and disregard for European Commission and International Association for Impact Assessment standards, that should have prevented the government from issuing the contracts in the first place.
 Other holes in the assessment included adequate descriptions of wildlife habitats and a quantification of the construction’s impact on those habitats, and any consideration for alternatives.
 As a result, World Wildlife Fund strongly recommended halting construction until developers carry out a full environmental impact assessment, per Albanian law, and properly consult the public.

 The regional court did order a halt to construction in 2018, but anti-dam activists say Gener2 and its subsidiary Dragobia Energy continued construction while the case concerning the use of a falsified document to obtain the construction contracts bounced between the Tropojë regional court and Tirana National court.
 In 2019 the case finally reached the Albanian High Court.
-However, due to an undergoing judicial vetting process against corruption.
+However, the Albanian court system is completely dysfunctional due to an undergoing judicial vetting process against corruption.

 “As everyone in Albania knows, vetting has removed all but two judges from the High Court for corruption,” says Bohne.
 “Any case referred to the High Court is effectively dead.”